NOWUM/open-energy-data-server/docs/source/getting_started.md

 - The PostgREST server, found at port [3001](http://localhost:3001/).
 - The Grafana monitoring tool, found at port [3006](http://localhost:3006/).

-To verify a successful start, you can check the logs of the services by running:
+To verify a successful start, you can check the currently running services by running:

 ```bash
 docker ps